cruse1977/plugin-dev-environments/README.md

  * selectable netbox version
  * optional netbox-branching installation
- * git or pip install of selected plugin
+ * git or pip install of selected plugin (and branch if git)

 # Usage